afuamensah/webdev2/README.md

 # Book O' Rama

 This was a recurring assignment that I added upon every week throughout the semester I took the Web Development 2 course.
 The assignment was to create a bookstore, and so I created a bookstore called Book O' Rama.
-This website allows users to create a book reading list with goals, calculate the price of a magazine based on quantity, and subscrive to an e-mailing list.
+This website allows users to create a book reading list with goals, calculate the price of a magazine based on quantity, and subscribe to an e-mailing list.

 #### index.html
 The homepage of the website.
 Features an advertisement for a sale and an array of popular books.